Renee Bowers | Executive Director

 As the Executive Director of the Fair Trade Federation, Renee manages the strategic, administrative, and programmatic aspects of Federation.
 Prior to joining the Fair Trade Federation, Renee built long term, sustainable fair trade relationships with artisan groups around the world.
 As a buyer at Ten Thousand Villages, she worked directly with producer groups in India, Indonesia, and Sri Lanka to develop fairly traded product, build artisan capacity, and explore the impact of fair trade.

-Madeline Kreider Carlson has served as the Membership and Program Manager of the Fair Trade Federation since October 2011.
+Ann Ferguson joined the Fair Trade Federation as Membership Manager in April 2014.
 Her duties include overseeing the membership application process, liaising with applicants and members, and coordinating events and member programs.